-Allow the pump to operate for three (3) minutes (one or two collector systems) to allow the solar circuit to fill with closed circuit fluid and stabilise.
+Allow the pump to operate for three (3) minutes (one and two collector systems) or for five (5) minutes (3 collector system) to allow the solar circuit to fill with closed circuit fluid and stabilise.

-Note: The solar pump will operate for one hour with the hot sensor lead disconnected, before automatically turning itself off (refer to step 12).
+Note: The solar pump will operate for one hour with the hot sensor lead disconnected, before automatically turning itself off (refer to step 13).

-10. Check the closed circuit fluid is circulating around the solar circuit.
+11. Check the closed circuit fluid is circulating around the solar circuit.